Powerbomb-Finance/powerbomb-foundry/README.md

 **Info**

 This function can be called by vault contract only, alongside with `withdraw()` from vault contract.
 It record user withdraw amount, chosen token as farm reward and a checkpoint variable to determine user portion of reward.
-It also record current TVL in each type of reward.
+It also record current TVL in each type of farm reward.

 **Parameters**